mblarsen/vue-browser-acl/README.md

 - Cannot take additional arguments
 - Since the value is a string you lose the vue-compiler errors if you refer to something that doesn't exist.
 </details>

 ### Argument flavor

 In this flavor the verb is passed as an argument to the directive and for the value can use either string or array flavor with the verb removed.
-Additionally the value can be a plain subject object as well.
+Additionally the value can be a plain verb-object object as well.

 ```vue
 <button v-can:review>Review</button>